Materials-Consortia/OPTIMADE/optimade.rst

 - The first line is a header object (defined below)
 - The following lines are data lines adhering to the formats described below.
-- The final line is either an end-of-data--marker (indicating that there is no more data to be given), or a next-marker indicating that more data is available, which can be obtained by retriving data from the provided URL.
+- The final line is either an end-of-data--marker (indicating that there is no more data to be given), or a next-marker indicating that more data is available, which can be obtained by retrieving data from the provided URL.

 The first line MUST be a JSON object providing header information.
 The header object MUST contain the key: